GeomorphOnline/GeomorphOnline.github.io/_pages/lessons/introduction/introduction_landscapes.md

 #  image_description: "A description of the image"
 ---

+# Introduction: Landscapes

-## Learning Goal
+## Learning Goals

+* Become acquainted with the course
-Understand what a landscape is
+* Understand what a landscape is

 ## Pre-activity